kanokidotorg/kanoki-blog/_posts/2022/11/2022-11-21-pandas-rolling-apply-custom-function-and-other-statistical-operations.md

 ```

 ### *center*
 center default is set to False.
-This is set to begin the window calculation at the center of the window's size.
+It is used to begin the window calculation at the center of the window's size.

 ```python
 data['Close_Sum'] = data['Close'].rolling(window = 10, center = True).sum()